bimdata/quickstart-onpremise/README.md

   - `marketplace_back_use_custom_mail_templates`: to use custom templates for the marketplace.

 #### Connect
 If you set `connect_use_custom_mail_templates` to `true`, before deploying, you need to put all the need templates into `files/connect/templates` in the quickstart folder.
-The files will be automaticly copy into the right places on the applicative servers.
+The files will be automatically copy into the right places on the applicative servers.

 #### Platform
 If you set `platform_back_use_custom_mail_templates` to `true`, before deploying, you need to put all the need templates into `files/platform-back/templates` in the quickstart folder.
-The files will be automaticly copy into the right places on the applicative servers.
+The files will be automatically copy into the right places on the applicative servers.

 #### Marketplace
 If you set `marketplace_back_use_custom_mail_templates` to `true`, before deploying, you need to put all the need templates into `files/marketplace-back/templates` in the quickstart folder.
-The files will be automaticly copy into the right places on the applicative servers.
+The files will be automatically copy into the right places on the applicative servers.